 However, that all changed when I took a solo trip to Langkawi, a stunning island in Malaysia.
-The Cable Car and the Sky Bridge are among the top things to do in Langkawi.
-I had never been scared of heights from a bridge before, so I went in without even thinking about it.
-The views were fantastic.
-But suddenly, I felt the bridge moved with the wind.
+The Cable Car and Sky Bridge were two of the island’s top attractions, and without thinking as I had never been scared of heights from a bridge before, I decided to check them out.
+The views from the bridge were breathtaking, but suddenly, I felt the bridge moving in the wind.
 And it started.
-I realised I was suspended between two mountains, 100 metres above the ground, suspended between two mountains, on “the longest free span and curved bridge in the world”.
+I realised was 100 metres above the ground, suspended between two mountains, on “the longest free span and curved bridge in the world”.
 I was alone, scared and helpless.

-It was the first time I won the mind fight against my phobia.
-And I made sure more times followed.
+It was the first time I had won the battle against my phobia, and I made sure to keep challenging myself after that experience.

-My experience in Langkawi made me learn a lot about my fear of heights.
-The most important thing was, of course, that I could fight it.
-It switched my mindset about my phobia.
-So I took time to try to understand why it happens.
-This was key to work on it later on in other situations.
+My experience in Langkawi taught me a lot about my fear of heights.
+The most important thing was that I could fight it, which changed my mindset about my phobia.
+I wanted to understand why it happened, which was key to working on it in other situations.

-I was lucky to achieve this by myself, but you may want to seek help from friends or healthcare professionals to help you deal with your fear of heights.
+Although I was able to achieve this by myself, you may want to seek help from friends or healthcare professionals to deal with your fear of heights.
 It was uncomfortable to reflect on this experience on the bridge, but it marked the start of my new journey and helped me find answers.

-What was I actually scared of?
+What was I scared of?
 Falling.
 What could cause me to fall?
-If I lose balance or if the infrastructure is not strong enough.
-Why did I stop walking?
+Losing balance or weak infrastructure.
+Why did I stop moving?
 I panicked and froze.
 What caused me to freeze?
-I felt dizzy, weak and couldn’t breathe.
+Dizziness, weakness, and shortness of breath.

-Overcoming the fear of heights step by step
+Overcoming a fear of heights step by step

 From the balcony…

-I’d take a big breathe a got one step closer to the edge of a balcony or a platform when the opportunity arose.
-It started to become easier quicker than I expected.
-I noticed that trust was a huge deal to feel more comfortable.
-If I trusted the infrastructure, I could tell myself that it was safe and that my mind was the only problem.
+I would take a deep breath and get one step closer to the edge of a balcony or platform whenever the opportunity arose.
+Surprisingly, it became easier for me much quicker than I had expected.
+I noticed that trust was a huge factor in feeling more comfortable and staying in control.
+If I trusted the infrastructure, I could reassure myself that it was safe and that my mind was the only issue.

-One of the hardest ones was abseiling in the Blue Mountains, near Sydney.
-It was a gift from former colleagues, so the pressure not to disappoint made me accept to do it.
-And from the moment I said yes, I regretted it.
-It made me sick to think about it.
-But the trip went ahead.
-To feel better, I did research about abseiling safety and about the tour operator.
+One of the hardest challenges was abseiling in the Blue Mountains near Sydney.
+It was a gift from former colleagues, and I felt pressure not to disappoint them, so I accepted the challenge.
+From the moment I said yes, I regretted it and felt sick just thinking about it.
+Despite this, I continued with the trip.

-I misunderstood the activity: we were actually abseiling a massive cliff for only 15 metres.
-There was a big crack in the cliff where we would stop.
-It meant there was not rock to abseil on for a few metres, leaving me hanging there.
-The guide was shouting instructions: “Let go of everything!
-I will take you down”.
-But I couldn’t let go and release the rope.
-I was too scared.
-I stayed stuck there for a little while until my arm became too sore as I was holding the line too strongly because of the anxiety.
-I was laughing and crying and yelling all at the same time.
+I had misunderstood the activity.
+We were actually abseiling a massive cliff for only 15 meters, and there was a big crack in the cliff where we would stop.
+There was no rock to abseil on for a few meters, leaving me hanging there.
+The guide shouted instructions to let go of everything and that he would take me down, but I was too scared to release the rope.
+I stayed stuck there for a little while, laughing, crying, and yelling all at the same time.
 It was a big drama, and I hated the feeling of failure.

-They gave me a chance to do it again straight away and convinced me it would be more comfortable the second time.
-I knew what to expect, and it was easier indeed.
-I even almost enjoy the beautiful landscape the second time.
-It ended up being a win!
+However, they gave me a chance to do it again straight away and convinced me that it would be more comfortable the second time.
+I knew what to expect, and it was indeed easier.
+I even almost enjoyed the beautiful landscape the second time.
+In the end, it was a win!

 …To bungee jumping…

-Bungee jumping was the biggest step I ever took.
-I had thought about it for a while.
-As a kid, I found it exciting.
-And I grew up, and it looked terrifying.
+Bungee jumping was the most significant step I had ever taken.
+I had been contemplating it for some time.
+As a child, I found the idea exhilarating, but as I grew older, it seemed terrifying.

-I had heard for years about the super high bungee jumping opportunity in a canyon near Queenstown, in New Zealand.
-So when I travelled there, I decided to try it.
+I had heard about a super high bungee jumping opportunity in a canyon near Queenstown, New Zealand, for years.
+When I travelled there, I decided to give it a try.

-It was the hardest thing I had ever done in my life, physically and mentally.
-The only pleasure came from the satisfaction of knowing that I could do it.
+It was the most challenging experience of my life, both physically and mentally.
+In reality, the only pleasure came from the satisfaction of knowing that I could do it.

 …To outdoor climbing…

-That was my ultimate goal.
-I wanted to be able to reach places while hiking without being paralysed by fear.
-I knew that rock climbing would be safer with proper skills and strength.
-So I started practising indoors before venturing outside.
+That was my ultimate goal: to be able to reach new heights while hiking without being paralysed by fear.
+I knew that rock climbing would be safer with proper skills and strength, so I began practising indoors before venturing outside.
 At first, I relied on secured ropes, but eventually, I started climbing or rock scrambling without them.
-Each time, I was impressed by the height but always managed to finish the tracks I started.
+Each time, I was still impressed by the height, but I always managed to finish the tracks I started.

-I’ve even now managed more challenging outdoor climbs without any rope during impressive hikes in New Caledonia.
-The adrenaline was surely there but the fear of heights didn’t kick in, and I was able to stay in control and enjoyed the performance.
+Now, I have even managed more challenging outdoor climbs without any ropes during impressive hikes in New Caledonia.
+The adrenaline was surely there, but the fear of heights didn’t kick in, and I was able to stay in control and enjoy the experience.

 I can now proudly say I can fight my fear of heights

 Overcoming my fear of heights was a long and challenging process, but it was worth it.
-It’s never easy to step out of your comfort zone.
-But it’s almost always rewarding.
-It led me to see stunning views that I would have missed a few years ago.
+It’s never easy to step out of your comfort zone, but it’s often rewarding.
+It allowed me to appreciate breathtaking views that I would have missed out on otherwise.

-Are you scared of heights?
-Do you manage to fight it?
+Are you trying to overcome your fear of heights?
 Share your experience in the comments below!